JesusTheHun/storybook-addon-remix-react-router/README.md

 ### Inferred path

-If `location.path` is not provided, the browser pathname will be generated using the joined `path` from the `routing` property and the `pathParams`.
+If `location.path` is not provided, the browser pathname will be generated using the joined `path`s from the `routing` property and the `pathParams`.

 ### Path as a function

 You can provide a function to `path`.
-It will receive the joined `path` from the routing property and the `pathParams` as parameters.
+It will receive the joined `path`s from the routing property and the `pathParams` as parameters.
-If the function returns a `string`, is will be used `as is`.
+If the function returns a `string`, is will be used _as is_.
 It's up to you to call `generatePath` from `react-router` if you need to.
 If the function returns `undefined`, it will fallback to the default behavior, just like if you didn't provide any value for `location.path`.

 ## Routing

-You can set `routing` to anything `react-router` would accept for `createBrowserRouter`.
+You can set `routing` to anything accepted by `createBrowserRouter`.
-But to make your life easier, `storybook-addon-react-router-v6` comes with some routing helpers :
+To make your life easier, `storybook-addon-react-router-v6` comes with some routing helpers :

 ```tsx
 export const MyStory = {